-And we've practically canonized Malala Yousafazai - that young Pakistani girl who survived an assassination attempt by the Taliban.
+And who can forget Malala Yousafazai - that young Pakistani girl who survived an assassination attempt by the Taliban.

-The west has responded to her bravery and courage to stand up for educating girls with such overwhelming support that people in her home country now wonder if she is a puppet for the West and if the whole thing was staged - that's how popular she is with us.
+The west has responded to her bravery and courage to stand up for educating girls with such overwhelming support that people in her home country wondered if she was a puppet for the West and if the whole thing was staged - that's how popular she is with us.

 And even someone as controversial as Lady Gaga can get respect and credibility as an artist because whether or not we appreciate her bizarre and shocking presentation of her music most people will say "at least she is taking a stand for what she believes in and she's being true to who she is..."